Nort8985/SpiderSense-1.21.9/README.md

 ### Features

-- **Continuous Surveillance**: No need to interact with beds - highlighting works constantly while you're in survival mode
+- **Continuous Surveillance**: Highlighting works constantly while you're in survival mode
 - **Intuitive Outlines**: Hostile mobs and slimes that can see you are outlined on the client side for easy identification
 - **Visual Glow**: Mobs receive a glowing effect on the server side, making them stand out even in darkness
 - **Survival Mode Only**: Mod only activates in survival mode, so creative/building won't be disturbed